 Smoky Mountain AMS Chapter

-The meeting began with a get-together dinner at the Cumberland Grill on Kingston Pike; 15 people attended.
-We then adjourned to Room 268 of the Agricultural Engineering Building at the University of Tennessee Campus, where a brief business meeting was held before the speaker’s presentation.
+The meeting began with 15 people attending dinner at the Cumberland Grill on Kingston Pike.
+We then adjourned to Room 268 of the Agricultural Engineering Building on the University of Tennessee Ag Campus, where a brief business meeting was held before the speaker’s presentation.
 Glo Turner discussed the AMS Educational Initiatives DataStreme Atmosphere and DataStreme Water in the Earth System (WES) courses and mentioned the need for volunteer mentors.
-If you wish to be a mentor, or know of any teachers interested in taking either of these courses, contact Glo at Glo@tree-castle.com.
 T.J.
 Blasing mentioned that a tour of the FACE facility at Oak Ridge National Laboratory was being considered for the next (September) meeting.
 No other business was conducted.

 Return to Smoky Mountain Chapter Main Page